-CCA's MFA Writing Program offers a master writer-in-residence project.
+CCA's MFA in Writings offers a master writer-in-residence project.
 We invite one writer of national or international prominence in fiction, poetry, or nonfiction to serve as an instructor and voice on trends and issues in writing and literature.

 During the one-week residency, the master writer conducts workshops or seminars or lectures (or any combination thereof), reads selected student manuscripts, and gives a public reading as part of the program's Writers Series schedule.